sabsteef/Tado-home-away/README.md

-# Tado Home / Away Functie for Home Assistant
+# Tado Home / Away Function for Home Assistant
 ## Description
 Tado V3+ doesn't let you set the Home or Away values.
 You need the Tado mobile app to set the Home/Away functions.And it's based on Geolocation.